divyasp25/ConnectVerse/README.md

 # ConnectVerse

+The rise of remote work has made seamless collaboration and efficient communication essential for organizational success.
+However, the current landscape of remote work tools is fragmented, leading to productivity losses, communication breakdowns, and a disconnect among team members.

-A unified website that seamlessly integrates essential communication features, task management, and AI powered assistance- all in one platform to streamline workflows, enhance productivity, and foster a cohesive team experience.
+To address these challenges, a unified website is created that seamlessly integrates essential communication features, task management, and AI powered assistance- all in one platform to streamline workflows, enhance productivity, and foster a cohesive team experience.
 # Features:
 Log in/ Sign Up option